-For stuffing ladyfinger and brinjal, slit them halfway and fill in each pieces with spoonful of tawa masala, coat exterior as well with tawa masala and sprinkle 2 tbsp mustard oil so that masala stick nicely to vegetables.
+- For stuffing ladyfinger and brinjal, slit them halfway and fill in each pieces with spoonful of tawa masala, coat exterior as well with tawa masala and sprinkle 2 tablespoon mustard oil so that masala stick nicely to vegetables.
 Set aside meanwhile you prepare other vegetables.

-Sprinkle tawa masala over potato wedges along with tbsp of mustard oil and set aside.
+- Sprinkle tawa masala over potato wedges along with tablespoon of mustard oil and set aside.

 For preparing bitter gourd

 - Peel out the skin and remove seeds of bitter gourd, slit in between and cut into half.